 If you’re looking for tips on maintaining a work-life balance while working online, you are in the right place.
-It can be so easy to get caught up in our work, to put in just a few more hours or check our emails late into the night when it’s literally right at our fingertips.
+It can be so easy to get caught up in our work, to put in just a few more hours or to check our emails late into the night when it’s literally right at our fingertips.

 Even if you absolutely love your work, taking a break is so important for your body and mind that, if you don’t, you’ll be forced to take a take time off eventually (which, of course, isn’t practical for freelancers and digital nomads).

 Often, people are drawn to working remotely because it allows them to break free from the exhausting 9-5 lifestyle.
 We crave time for relaxation and want to live a more fulfilled life where we can prioritize ourselves a bit more.